thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Home Page/kend-saleshub-orders-grid.md

 Here we use jQuery to find the button we created earlier in the toolbar and register a click event handler to it.
-When the button is clicked we access the URL that we stored earlier and concatenate the id of the currently selected Customer and set the result to the windows location.
+When the button is clicked we access the URL that we stored earlier and concatenate the id of the currently selected Customer and set the result to the window's location.